Patater/modern-cmake/chapters/packages/ROOT.md

 ## Components

 Find ROOT allows you to specify components.
 It will add anything you list to ${ROOT_LIBRARIES}, so you might want to build your own target using that to avoid listing the components twice.
+This does not solve dependencies though; so it is an error to list `RooFit` but not `RooFitCore`.
+If you link to `ROOT::RooFit` instead of `${ROOT_LIBRARIES}`, then `RooFitCore` is not required.

 ## Dictionary generation